cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 innovus> globalNetConnect VSS -type pgpin -pin VSS -inst * -verbose
 ```

-The next step in power planning is to draw M1 wires for the power and
+For this discussion section we will just draw M1 wires for the power and
 ground rails that go along each row of standard cells.

 ```
 innovus> sroute -nets {VDD VSS}
 ```

+In a more realistic flow we would also create a power ring and connect
+the rows of standard cells to this power ring.

 ### 2.4.
 Placement